 Equal Employment Opportunity (EEO) Policy Statement

-Equal Employment Opportunity continues to be an important part of Authority personnel policies.
-The Authority actively promotes this policy and complies with applicable governmental laws and regulations.
-We will continue to recruit, hire, upgrade, train and promote, transfer, demote, layoff, terminate, determine rates of pay and other forms of compensation, and treat employees in all job titles without regard to a person's race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age, veteran status, genetic information, disability or other protected group characteristic.
-Employment decisions will continue to reflect our commitment to furthering the principles of the Authority's Equal Employment Opportunity policy.
-We remain committed to taking affirmative steps to identify problem areas, and develop strategies to ensure equal employment opportunities for all qualified individuals.
+The Authority’s equal opportunity and nondiscrimination programs, include policies, practices and procedures on EEO, sex harassment, harassment not related to sex, and the Americans with Disabilities Act, practices and procedures.
+The Authority actively promotes these policies and complies with applicable governmental laws and regulations.
+We will continue to recruit, hire, upgrade, train and promote, transfer, demote, layoff, terminate, determine rates of pay and other forms of compensation, and treat employees in all job titles without regard to race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age, veteran status, genetic information, disability or other protected group characteristic.
+We remain committed to taking affirmative steps to identify problem areas, and developing strategies to ensure equal employment opportunities for all qualified individuals.

 I am personally committed to a workplace that acts upon its daily responsibility to treat all employees and applicants for employment with dignity and respect, as well as equitably under the guidelines of our EEO Policy and Program.